project-open-data/project-open-data.github.io/index.md

 ##4.
 Tools

 This section is a list of ready-to-use solutions or tools that will help agencies jump-start their open efforts.
 These are real, implementable, coded solutions that were developed to significantly reduce the barrier to implementing open data at your agency.
-Many of these tools are hosted at [Labs.Data.gov](http://labs.data.gov) and developers are encouraged to contribute improvements to them.
+Many of these tools are hosted at [Labs.Data.gov](http://labs.data.gov) and developers are encouraged to contribute improvements to them and contribute other tools which help us implement the spirit of Project Open Data.

 4-1 [Database to API](https://github.com/project-open-data/db-to-api) - Dynamically generate RESTful APIs from the contents of a database table.
 Provides JSON, XML, and HTML.
 Supports most popular databases. -&nbsp;*[Hosted](http://labs.data.gov/db-to-api/readme.md)*